rschristopher/ischristtrue.com/src/modern-views/free-will.md

 One of the earliest Christian free will debates was the
  [Pelagian Controversy](https://tabletalkmagazine.com/article/2020/09/augustine-and-the-pelagian-controversy/).
+In this historic debate
  [St. Pelagius](https://en.wikipedia.org/wiki/Pelagius_of_C%C3%B3rdoba) wrote against the predestination views of [St. Augustine](https://en.wikipedia.org/wiki/Saint_Augustine), and these objections later became known as [Pelagianism](https://en.wikipedia.org/wiki/Pelagianism).
 The *Pelagians* reacted to the perceived lack of free will within
  St. Augustine's writings --
  this reaction introduced anti-Biblical views
- (that original sin did not taint human nature), all in an effort to allow for human free will.
+ (that original sin did not taint human nature).
+And all of this was an effort to allow for human free will.
 The Pelagian view
  was deemed heretical
  (see Canon V from the [Council of 418](https://en.m.wikipedia.org/wiki/Councils_of_Carthage)).